MicrosoftDocs/windows-itpro-docs/smb/cloud-mode-business-setup.md

 ### 1.7 Configure Microsoft Store for Business for app distribution
 Next, you'll need to configure Microsoft Store for Business to distribute apps with a management tool such as Intune.

-In this part of the walkthrough, we'll be working on the <a href="https://manage.microsoft.com/" target="_blank">Microsoft Intune management portal</a> and <a href="https://businessstore.microsoft.com/Store/Apps" target="_blank">Microsoft Store for Business</a>.
+In this part of the walkthrough, use the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) and [Microsoft Store for Business](https://businessstore.microsoft.com/Store/Apps).

 **To associate your Store account with Intune and configure synchronization**

-1. From the <a href="https://manage.microsoft.com/" target="_blank">Microsoft Intune management portal</a>, select **Admin**.
+1. Sign in to the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
 2. In the **Administration** workspace, click **Mobile Device Management**.
 If this is the first item you're using the portal, click **manage mobile devices** in the **Mobile Device Management** window.
 The page will refresh and you'll have new options under **Mobile Device Management**.

    **Figure 24** - Mobile device management

    ![Set up mobile device management in Intune.](images/intune_admin_mdm_configure.png)

-3. Sign into <a href="https://businessstore.microsoft.com/Store/Apps" target="_blank">Microsoft Store for Business</a> using the same tenant account that you used to sign into Intune.
+3. Sign into [Microsoft Store for Business](https://businessstore.microsoft.com/Store/Apps) using the same tenant account that you used to sign into Intune.
 4. Accept the EULA.
 5. In the Store portal, select **Settings > Management tools** to go to the management tools page.
 6. In the **Management tools** page, find **Microsoft Intune** on the list and click **Activate** to get Intune ready to use with Microsoft Store for Business.